spion/spion.github.com/src/documents/posts/fixing-hackernews-mathematical-approach.html.md.md

 ---
 layout: post
 title: Fixing Hacker News: A mathematical approach
+description: >
+  Is it possible to fix "Endles September" by simply changing the way that comment and submission ratings are being calculated?
 date: 2012-08-21
 ---

 There is a certain phenomenon that seems to happen in almost every online community of user-generated content.
 A community is created: the initial users